 Frequently Asked Questions

 3. What can I expect in my first session?
-A good initial consultation, like psychoanalytic treatment itself, requires tact and interest.
-We will meet in my New York office and you will be invited to discuss your concerns.
-Normally, I will summarize my understanding of the central areas of conflict by the end of that hour.
-I will likely want to see you in the following few days to reinforce a reflective process that has already begun and to get a better grasp of your life story.
+A good initial consultation, like psychoanalytic treatment itself, requires tact and interest as well as timeliness.
+First sessions are usually arranged within the first 48 hours.
+We will meet in my office and you will be invited to discuss your concerns.
+Normally, at the end of the first hour, I will summarize my understanding of the central areas of conflict.
+I will likely want to see you in the following few days to reinforce a reflective process that has already begun and to develop a richer sense of your life story.
 Emergent situations will never be tabled.

 4. I worry that I will be trapped into seeing you.
 If I feel uncomfortable, will I feel free to go elsewhere?
 Almost everyone who begins treatment has significant and important fears.
 If I sense uncertainty or reluctance I will address it and invite you to voice your concerns fully.
 A treatment founded in significant mistrust, like any other significant relationship, is likely destined to failure unless the underlying anxieties and apprehensions of each new patient is explored.
 When and if we are at an impasse, I will do whatever I can to arrange a referral that seems more fitting or helpful.

 5. You indicate that you prescribe medicine and therapy.
 Why is this important?
 My experience using antidepressants, anti-anxiety medications and sleep preparations allows me to help patients who require immediate relief.
 Judicious medication use can grant time to properly evaluate a patient’s needs and allow for the unfolding of a treatment which then can allow for the gradual cessation of medication.

 6. Is there an introductory rate?
 No. My standard fee is $325 for a session of 45 minutes.
 I employ a sliding scale depending upon individual circumstances for patients who require multiple sessions per week.
 For those who have out-of-network coverage, I will work with you until insurance reimbursement begins.